tracy-o/learning-day/docs/load-test-results/2021-09-07-replicating-search-incident.md

 ### Load Required

-We that belfrage can handle 1000 requests comfortably with 1ms latency.
-This stands to reason as 1ms * 1000 rps assuming requests are distributed equally the pool should stabilise at 1000 workers.
+We that belfrage can handle 1000 rps of uncacheable content comfortably with 1s latency.
+This stands to reason as 1s * 1000 rps (assuming requests are distributed equally the pool should stabilise) at 1000 workers.
 This shows to be true in experimentation too using all its 512 persistent workers and roughly 500 overflow workers.
 This is while 96% of the requests are 200s.

 ![graph for reference](img/2021-09-07-replicating-search-incident/300s_1000rps_1slat_http2false/300s_1000rps_1slat_http2false_poolworker.png)